kineticstoolkit/kineticstoolkit_doc/src/getting_started.md

 ::::{tab-item} I know Python, Numpy and Matplotlib, but I'm new to biomechanical analysis.
 :::{card}
-- You may be interested in a refresher, by attempting these different [programming exercises](python_exercises.md).
+- You may be interested in a refresher by attempting these different [programming exercises](python_exercises.md).
 - Then, jump to [](ktk_importing.md).
 :::
 ::::